 The defining feature of the standard series is the water droplet on either side of the head.

-So let’s start off with what exactly is a yard hydrant?
+What exactly is a yard hydrant?

 Yard hydrants are frost free.
 This means that they can still be operated in the winter when the temperature is below freezing, but there is no risk of freezing in the hydrant or in the service line which would cause damage.